 A: あー宿題 (しゅくだい) を家(いえ)に忘(わす)れちゃった (Ah, I left my homework at home).

 B: ドンマイ (Oh bad luck!)

-Harassment by taking advantage of one’s position of authority over victims, such as bullying at work by one’s boss.
+Meaning: Harassment by taking advantage of one’s authority

-“NG” is short for “No Good” and means “inappropriate” or “prohibited”.
-Although it is often recognised as an antonym of “OK”, it cannot be used to show one’s disagreement, i.e., you cannot say “NG” to mean “I can’t”.
+In Japanese, NG is short for “No Good” and means “inappropriate”, “unacceptable” or “prohibited”.
+Although it is regarded as an antonym of “OK”, you cannot use it to show one’s disagreement, i.e., you cannot say “NG” to mean “I can’t”.